Manhattan, Kansas (2006)

 Though it won awards at film festivals, two decades later it’s not even listed on IMDb.
 I found a VHS copy at a public library.
 It’s an exposé on the profits-driven New Age movement, specifically four very quirky purveyors of New Age goods/services.
 Margaret is into aromatherapy and channeling Jesus.
 Out and proud Neville channels dolphin spirits (pictured).
 Shawn deals in mail-order crystals, recommended to purify bubble baths or a pet’s water bowl.
 Master Ho peddles wisdom in a smoking jacket.
 At one point Ho attempts to confess to being from another planet and then stops abruptly, saying in a most practiced manner, “No I can’t go any further with that.
 They won’t let me.
 I tried.
 They cut me right off.”
 Yes it’s hilarious but their more ordinary backstories of oppression and shame reveal how New Ageism, like Spiritualism a hundred years before, allowed for female entrepreneurship and the rethinking of Christian notions like damnation.
 Corboy packs a feature-length documentary’s worth of insight into just 51 minutes.
-He also directed the short docu Mondo Elvis (1984) about obsessed Elvis fans.
+He also directed the short documentary Mondo Elvis (1984) about obsessed Elvis fans (see entry above).

 Nobody’s Business (1996)